 Dreaming about retiring early to follow your passion, or planning about your kid's educational expenses?
 Worry not!
-Our SIP calculator can help you plan your investments so that you can fulfill your dreams and promises.
+Our mutual fund SIP calculator can help you plan your investments so that you can fulfill your dreams and promises.
 Read on to know what SIP investment is and how to use this calculator to plan your finances.

 What is a SIP (systematic investment plan)?

 A systematic investment plan or SIP is a method of investment offered by mutual fund companies.
 Investors can use this facility to invest a fixed amount periodically in mutual fund schemes of their choice.
 Apart from SIP, you can also make a one-time investment in mutual funds by investing a lump sum.